Haruno19/3d-render/README.md

   - `CONTROL` : rotate everything around the Z axis by 3,6°.
   - `SHIFT` : rotate everything around the Z axis by -3,6°.

-### [ _3dfunc rev. specific_ ]
+#### [ _3dfunc rev. specific_ ]
-  - `f` : enables _function mode_, resets the space to default values, then sets the rotation at 0° around any axis, thus facing the XY plane parallelly, with maximum zoom value
   - `v` : hide and show labels globally
+  - `f` : enable _function mode_, resets the space to default values, then sets the rotation at 0° around every axis, thus facing the XY plane parallelly, with maximum zoom value
   - `1 ...
-9` : sets the zoom to values from `1` (farthest away from the origin) to `9` (closest to the origin).
-Zoom values can be set at any time without resetting the space, every entity already rendered will immediately scale accordingly to the new zoom value
+9` : sets the zoom to a value from `1` (farthest away from the origin) to `9` (closest to the origin).
+Zoom values can be set at any time without resetting the space, every entity already on display will be scaled accordingly to the new zoom value

 ## Runtime User Inputs - _Desk_

-You can interact with the 3D space at runtime by adding objects to it, either _lines_ or _points_.
+You can interact with the 3D space at runtime by adding objects to it.
-To do that, write a _Desk_ file at `cdw\desk.txt`, and use the designated hotkey to load contents from it.
+To do so, you'll have to write a _Desk_ file at path `cdw\desk.txt`, and use the designated hotkey to load contents from it.
-_Desk_ can be thought of as a decriptive languange made up of instructions and parameters that can be parsed by the render.
+_Desk_ can be thought of as a decriptive languange made up of instructions and parameters that can be parsed by the rendering system.
 Parameters are order-sensitive.
 A _Desk_ file must contain every instruction separated by a new line (empty lines are skipped).
-Bad syntaxt will result in an error message followed by the number of line where the error occourred.
+Bad syntaxt will result in an error message followed by the number of line where the parsing error occourred.

 ## Instruction set
 - `point X Y Z [Att Lab]`